zulip/zulip/docs/testing/manual-testing.md

       existing topic.

 - Formatting stuff
-    - Use the "A" icon to get markdown help.
+    - Use the "A" icon to get Markdown help.
     - Use the eyeball icon to show a preview and send from preview mode.
     - Toggle in and out of preview before sending a message.
     - Use @-mention to mention Hamlet (and send him a message).